fahmifhusin/flutter_mapbox_amplify/README.md

-# Flutter Code Base
+# Flutter MapBox Amplify

-### This is an example of code structure I use when working on a project from scratch using Flutter.
-The structure may vary slightly depending on the state management and project scope.
+### This is an example of code for implementing mapbox as map services.

 ### How to run the project:
 #### Development Flavor: